MzeroMiko/VMamba/README.md

 </div>

 ## Updates
 * **` Jan.
+23th, 2024`:** we add an alternative for mamba_ssm and causal_conv1d.
+Just "python setup.py install" in classification/models/selective_scan and you can get rid of those two packages.
+This version of implementation delete some features supported by original mamba_ssm, and the speed would be faster.
+Just turn "self.forward_core = self.forward_corev0" ot "self.forward_core = self.forward_corev0" in classification/models/vmamba/vmamba.py#280 to enjoy that feature.
+This feature is still on testing...

+* **` Jan.
 22th, 2024`:** We have released VMamba-T/S pre-trained weights.
 The ema weights should be converted before transferring to downstream tasks to match the module names using [get_ckpt.py](analyze/get_ckpt.py).